claudia-mendes/Causal-Analysis-Grapevine-Yields-Downy-Mildew/README.md

 Outputs: Tables and PNG plots for model coefficients, predicted vs. observed values, and RMSE values.

+MFF = downy mildew incidence (DI)

+MFI = downy mildew severity (DS)

+To switch between MFF and MFI, replace the relevant variable references in the script.

 # Notes on January–March Analyses